 Sri Lankan date and lime chutney.

 Pre-preparation for making the lime and date chutney.

-How to make the date and lime chutney.
+Ingredients to make the date and lime chutney

 A few hours(2-3 hours) before making the chutney, soak the raisins in 1/2 a cup of water.

-Cut the Sri Lankan Lime(lunu dehi)into small strips and set aside. make sure you remove any lime seeds as they will make the chutney bitter.
+Cut the Sri Lankan Lime(lunu dehi)into small strips and set them aside. remove all seeds.

 Slow-simmer the ingredients in the pan for 10 minutes. season with salt.

-Once boiled, immediately reduce and slow simmer for 20-30 minutes or until the chutney continues to thicken.
+Once boiled, immediately reduce and slow simmer for 20-30 minutes or until the chutney thickens.

-While the chutney cooks, using a wooden spoon, constantly break down the dates, lime and the raisins to smaller pieces until it reaches a smooth consistency of the chutney.
+While the chutney cooks, using a wooden spoon, constantly break down the dates, lime and raisins into smaller pieces until it reaches a smooth consistency of the chutney.

-Make sure to taste the chutney constantly and add more sugar or salt to balance the flavors.
+Always taste the chutney constantly and add more sugar or salt to balance the flavours.

 If you find using a spoon hard, use a hand-held blender to blitz the chutney for a smoother texture.

-Once the chutney is done, remove the pan from the fire, let the chutney completely cool, then transfer chutney into dry bottles and refrigerate.
+Once the chutney is done, remove the pan from the fire, let the chutney completely cool, and then transfer the chutney into dry bottles and refrigerate.

+Sri Lankan date and lime chutney.